fasterthanlime/shin/README.md

 tip eventually, but with 611 vars in `clojure.core` at the time of this writing, my money's on Rich.

+The full `clojure.string` package has been adapted from ClojureScript and is covered by specs.

 ## Specs

 RSpec 3.x, ran [on travis-ci][travis].